-29. Annual leave
+30. Annual leave

-29.1 Annual leave entitlement
+30.1 Annual leave entitlement

-(a) A teacher is entitled to four (4) weeks' annual leave each year of service in accordance with the NES as prescribed by the Act.
+(i) A teacher is entitled to four (4) weeks' annual leave each year of service in accordance with the NES as prescribed by the Act.
 Annual leave is deemed to be taken for four weeks over the year end school break, that is, from approximately mid-December to mid-January of the following year.

-(b) Pro rata leave calculation
+(ii) Pro rata leave calculation